Inequality Between Arithmetic, Geometric, and Harmonic Means

 Arithmetic-Geometric

-Let $f(x)=-\ln x$, then $f$ is convex on the interval $(0,\infty )$.
-Assume that a random variable $X$ has the probability mass function
+Let $f(x)=-\ln x$; then $f$ is a convex function on the interval $(0,\infty )$.
+Suppose the random variable $X$ has the probability mass function

 Then $E(X)$ is